MicrosoftDocs/power-automate-docs/articles/desktop-flows/install.md

     - Launch Microsoft Store and search for **Power Automate for desktop**.

-    - Open a browser and go to [this Microsoft Store page](https://aka.ms/pbidesktopstore).
-Then, select **Get in Store app** to launch Microsoft Store on your device.
+    - Open a browser and go to [this Microsoft Store page](https://www.microsoft.com/store/productId/9NFTCH6J7FHV).
+This page should automatically launch Microsoft Store.

     - Go to the [Power Automate product page](https://flow.microsoft.com/desktop/) and select the appropriate option for installing.